 Application Deadline: Rolling Admissions

-An integrated semester that applies modern biodiversity research to place-based resource management in the coastal and open ocean.
+An integrated semester at sea program that applies modern biodiversity research to place-based resource management in the coastal and open ocean.
 Students will conduct authentic biodiversity and policy research that contributes directly to the international effort to protect the Sargasso Sea.
 They will then present their research findings and policy recommendations to a panel of invited experts as part of a formal, professional symposium.

 Cruise Track: Nassau, Bahamas to New York City